foranonymoussubmissions2022/O-GEE/README.md

 ## Steps
 To recreate the dataset creation, training and evaluation as described in the paper follow the steps as described below.
 ### Starting from scratch
-* To recreate the dataset from the beginning start with [Data creation and preprocessing](#Data creation and preprocessing)
+* To recreate the dataset from the beginning start here(#Data-creation-and-preprocessing)
 #### Data creation and preprocessing
 * Follow instructions in the [EventTextWikipediaDumper](https://github.com/foranonymoussubmissions2022/EventTextWikipediaDumper) to run [MWDumper](https://www.mediawiki.org/wiki/Manual:MWDumper) and get Wikipedia articles of events in .ndjson file format.
 Place the resulting files into data\raw in the project folder.
 * Run ```data/data_download.sh``` to prepare Wikidata and Dbpedia dumps and redirects.